binary-manu/arch-ansible/README.md

   for example, to let them now where partitions are mounted.
-This way, users can add their own specific partitioning logic to the playbook without the need to fork and edit the core roles and plays. _Note that, while approach should give enough flexibility for many scenarios, extreme configurability may still require modifications to the core components and thus a fork_.
+This way, users can add their own specific partitioning logic to the playbook without the need to fork and edit the core roles and plays. _Note that, while this approach should give enough flexibility for many scenarios, extreme configurability may still require modifications to the core components and thus a fork_.